stuycs-softdev-2014-2015/submissions-fall-2014/6/regexp/brian_matt/README.md

     python findnames.py <filename without extension>
 ```

-For example, if your text file was testtext.txt, you would run this:
+For example, if your test file was testtext.txt, you would run this:
 ```
     python findnames.py testtext
 ```